 You could pair #8 with number 4 and write post-it notes to yourself (i.e. IT’S A NEW DAY – YOU ARE FORGIVEN FOR WHAT YOU DIDN’T KNOW YESTERDAY!)

 One more thing regarding #10 (invest in relationships)…if you truly want to love another purely, keep this in mind:

-I have felt gently held in the buoyancy of your kindness and prayers and pray for you too.
+I have felt gently held in the buoyancy of your kindness and prayers in recent days and am praying for you too.

 I independently selected products in this post—if you buy from one of my links, I may earn a commission.

 Hello Lovely is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn fees by linking to Amazon.com and affiliated sites.